 Creating a stitch sampler

 It's one thing to look at the little graphic of a decorative stitch on your machine and quite another to see it stitched out with real thread on fabric.
-Maddie Kertay of Domestic Anarchy shared a great idea on Sew Mama Sew for getting familiar with your machine's decorative stitches: create a little stitch sampler of your favorites to hang near your machine for easy reference.
-Maddie used a wooden embroidery hoop to mount her sampler; you could do this or simply mount your finished sample on a piece of heavy cardboard.
+Create a little stitch sampler of your favorites to hang near your machine for easy reference.
+Check out the framed sample we created of some of our favorites.
+You could also display them in a wooden embroidery hoop or simply mount your finished sample on a piece of heavy cardboard.

-If mounting in a hoop, use a fabric marking pen to draw a circle on your fabric larger than the hoop.
+If mounting in a hoop for frame, use a fabric marking pen to draw a circle or rectangle on your fabric larger than the hoop or frame.
 If doing a plain mount on cardboard, draw a rectangle of whatever size you'd like.

-Using a clear ruler and the fabric marking pen, draw parallel lines, an inch apart, across the circle or rectangle you drew on the fabric
+Using a clear ruler and the fabric marking pen, draw parallel lines, an inch or so apart, across the circle or rectangle you drew on the fabric

 Starch or stabilize your fabric.
 Sew a different decorative stitch on each line.
 Using a variegated thread for this step produces a cool effect.

 Start sewing a few inches from the closest edge of the circle/rectangle and continue sewing at least an inch beyond the far edge.
-This allows the sample to fill the hoop and the rectangle.
+This allows the sample to fill the hoop or rectangle.

 When finished stitching, cut out the circle/rectangle and mount.
 For the cardboard option, wrap your fabric around to the back and glue in place to hide the raw edges.